Splendors of Morocco

 Merzouga to Quarzazate

 Ouarzazate was once a stopping point for African traders en route to the cities of Morocco and Europe.
-You will pay a visit to the Todra Gorges and the even more impressive picturesque oases that they hide.
+We will pay a visit to the Todra Gorges and the even more impressive picturesque oases that they hide.
 Travel through the southern slopes of the High Atlas range, following the Dades Valley and passing flourishing crops, irrigation canals, and palm trees.
-Following the 1000 Kasbahs road, you will marvel at the breath-taking vistas of impressive, ancient Kasbahs nestled in lush palm groves.
+Following the 1000 Kasbahs road, we will marvel at the breath-taking vistas of impressive, ancient Kasbahs nestled in lush palm groves.

 Overnight: Berber Palace